by Gary Alexander

 Robert Barro

-#3: Mark Skousen, 77 this week, made a major contribution to economic statistics with his magnum opus, “The Structure of Production,” which forms the theoretical basis for a new, broader definition of growth, Gross Output (GO), which could in time equal the influence of Gross Domestic Product (GDP).
+#3: Mark Skousen, 77 this week, the Doti-Spogli Chair of Free Enterprise at Chapman University, made a major contribution to economic statistics with his magnum opus, “The Structure of Production,” which forms the theoretical basis for a new, broader definition of growth, Gross Output (GO), which could in time equal the influence of Gross Domestic Product (GDP).

 Gross Output measures the production sector, while GDP measures consumption.
 “Both are required in a complete system of accounts” (Dale W. Jorgenson, J. Stephen Landefeld, and William D. Nordhaus, in “A New Architecture of U.S. Accounts”).
 As you may have heard (endlessly), “The consumer represents 70% of the economy,” but that is only true of the GDP, which overloads the end-product sales to the consumer while ignoring the primary stages of production.
 GDP leaves out the supply chain – all of the business-to-business (B2B) transactions in the production process, since GDP only measures the end-product sales.